thomasahle/arithmetic-transformer/README.md

 Each model in the table had roughly 32K parameters.

 ### 4 layers, 64 hidden size

+Increasing the model sizes just slightly allowed the model to learn multi-digit addition much faster.
+The hybrid model got up to 18 digits with just a few epochs per digit, before something finally broke during the 19 digit training and accuracy fell to near 0.

 |Digits| Transformer | Transformer NoPE | LSTM | Hybrid |
 | --- | --- | --- | --- | --- |
 | 1 | 1 | 1 | 1 | 1 |